 - College Judicial Board Advisors

-- The President and designees are authorized to conduct disciplinary meetings and assign sanctions when, in their judgment, student behavior is deemed to be dangerous, disruptive, or in violation of the behavioral guidelines set forth by the SUNY Board of Trustees or the SUNY Morrisville Council, and as published in electronic and printed versions of the Student Handbook, College Housing License, and the College Catalog.
+The President and designees are authorized to conduct disciplinary meetings and assign sanctions when, in their judgment, student behavior is deemed to be in violation the College policies and/or the Student Code of Conduct, the SUNY Board of Trustees Rules for the Maintenance of Public Order, or the SUNY Morrisville Council Rules for Regulating Student Conduct and Behavior.
+Information on these are published in electronic format on the college website and can be found in the Student Handbook, College Housing License, and the College Catalog.

-- The Office of Student Rights and Responsibilities shall develop procedures for the administration of the judicial program, including rules for the conduct of judicial board hearings.
+- The Office of Student Rights and Responsibilities shall develop procedures for the administration of the judicial process and the restorative justice process, including the rules for such processes

-- The Office of Student Rights and Responsibilities shall determine the hearing officers, composition of judicial boards and appellate boards, and determine which judicial body, hearing officer, or appellate board shall hear a case.
+- The Office of Student Rights and Responsibilities shall determine which process will be used to hear a case, the hearing officers, composition of judicial boards and appellate boards, and determine which judicial body, hearing officer, facilitator, or appellate board shall hear a case.

-- Decisions made by an authorized staff member or a judicial board shall be final, pending the appeal process.
+- Decisions made by an authorized staff member or a judicial board through the judicial process shall be final, pending the appeal process.